Freight Shipping from Philadelphia to Cleveland

 How much does it cost to ship freight from Philadelphia to Cleveland?

-Full truckload (FTL) rates from Philadelphia, PA to Cleveland, OH currently range from $1,002-$1,235 for a standard dry van load over the 466-mile route.
+Full truckload (FTL) rates from Philadelphia, PA to Cleveland, OH currently range $1,002-$1,235 (roughly $2.17-$2.67 per mile over 466 miles).
 LTL shipments typically cost $456-$796 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Philadelphia to Cleveland?

-Standard FTL transit from Philadelphia to Cleveland is approximately 8 hrs by truck over 466 miles.
+Standard FTL transit from Philadelphia to Cleveland is approximately 8 hrs by truck over 466 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Philadelphia to Cleveland freight?